BORN: 6/21/66, Fresno, CA

 Super-Hair surveys have found most Hair Fans prefer Bakhtiar's styles on the shorter side.
 She can place strands daringly close to her eyes in the studio during newscasts, yet be confident they'll stay in position.
 Yet Bakhtiar also can appear outside with a loose style, as she's skilled at making small adjustments to keep her hair out of her eyes.

-FOR MORE PICTURES OF HER STYLES: A Dutch fan's web site
+UPDATED - FOR MORE PICTURES OF HER STYLES: Bakhtiar's Instagram account

 FOR MORE INFORMATION ABOUT BAKHTIAR: Her CNN biography